 This report considers the Southwest Trail route proposed in ALTA Planning's corridor study in greater detail between the Arkansas River (where it will link to the Arkansas River Trail) and Central High.
 More information about the Southwest Trail can be found here.

-Local (but not official City of Little Rock documents)
+By Location - Local (but not City of Little Rock documents)

 On the Right Track 2014